alsash110/comm-2216-obs/docs/introduction/introduction.md

 ## Brief History
 Linus Torvalds created Linux in 1991 at the age of 21.
 Linux started out as a _Kernel_, the lowest level of code _interfacing_ with hardware.

 In 1992, the _Linux Kernel_ was bundled together with _GNUs_ (GNU’s Not Unix) software packages and published under the _GNU General Public Licence_.
-This made GNU/Linux a legally free, fully featured operating system.
+This made GNU/Linux a legally free, fully-featured operating system.

 ---

 ## Why learn Linux
 Linux sees use everywhere and Linux is not going away any time soon.
-Linux is a free software used to control all types of hardware.
+Linux is free software you can use to control all types of hardware.
 Linux builds the internet, phones run on Linux, and even your smart appliances use Linux.

 If you plan to have a career related to technology, you will interact with Linux at some point.
 With this in mind, we want you to familiarize your self with Linux as this can be beneficial.